 Learn more about the Coast Dairies opportunity.

 In Nov 2011, five land trust conservation groups purchased 8,500 acres of privately held land, known as Lonestar Timberlands or CEMEX Redwoods, located above the Coast Dairies.
 They intend to manage this property for conservation and recreation.
 MBoSC’s objective is to partner with the land management agency and assist in the stewardship of the property with the support of the mountain bike community.

 Learn more about the CEMEX opportunity.

-Two pump tracks have been completed with the support of MBoSC: Chanticleer Park Pump Track (Live Oak), the West Side Pump Track (Santa Cruz) and Scotts Valley Pump Track.
+Three pump tracks have been completed with the support of MBoSC: Chanticleer Park Pump Track (Live Oak), the West Side Pump Track (Santa Cruz) and Scotts Valley Pump Track.
 A pump track in Capitola is currently being planned, and will have MBoSC’s support as well.
 Both the Post Office Jump Park and Aptos Pump Track will be shut down in early 2015; MBoSC is actively seeking to offset this loss to the Santa Cruz cycling community.

 Learn more about area bike park projects.